ZeroGlitchX/ai-NES/docs/ARCHITECTURE.md

 This approach is fragile.
 Adding a new mapper requires modifying the core PPU logic, risking regressions for every other game.

-### The AI-NES Approach
+### The ai-NES Approach

-AI-NES inverts this dependency.
+ai-NES inverts this dependency.
 The PPU and CPU are **mapper-agnostic**.
 They do not know or care which mapper ID is loaded.
 Instead, they interact with mappers through a defined set of **Behavioral Capabilities**.

 ### How It Works